ericdugg/rancher-terraform-multi-stage/README.md

 Nginx is used for the load balancer rather than HAProxy so these variables are not actually used.
 As they are defined under the ansible structure a vault password is still required.
 It is using the default value set for `ansible_vault_password` in `variables.tf`.
 If you wanted to change to your own vault password if you decided to use HAProxy, you need to remove the vault encrypted files under `provision/ansible/group_vars/lbr and lba`.
 Then recreate the vault encrypted files with your updated vault password and set it in `terraform.tfvars`.

+### ACME Cert
+The provider for ACME is configured to use the staging URL.

 ### Outputs
 A number of variables are output for use by the terraform configuration under the `rancher` folder.
 It uses the state from `infrastructure` by setting up a `terraform_remote_state` s3 backend pointing at it.
 The variables exported are: